Border Collie Basset Hound Mix: Info, Pictures, Characteristics & Facts

 Temperament & Intelligence of the Border Collie Basset Hound Mix 🧠

 The Border Collie is an active, agile, and athletic dog.
-He is best suited for suburban or country living where he can have a sprawling backyard to run and romp.
+They are best suited for suburban or country living where they can have a sprawling backyard to run and romp.
 Extremely intelligent, the Border Collie picks up basic tricks with ease and loves to be challenged.
-Originally developed as a herder, this dog can be protective over his human pack and will always keep a vigilant eye on your children.
+Originally developed as a herder, this dog can be protective over their human pack and will always keep a vigilant eye on your children.

 On the complete opposite end of the personality spectrum is the docile and easy-going Basset Hound.
 A breed that requires medium activity, the Basset Hound is a sweet, gentle dog that can sometimes be stubborn.
 You’ll need to be firm and patient while teaching this breed tricks and keep them entertained with tons of creativity while training.

-Your Border Collie Basset Hound mix will surely inherit a mix of these personality traits which means that he may be energetic, easy going, smart, and a bit stubborn.
+Your Border Collie Basset Hound mix will surely inherit a mix of these personality traits which means that they may be energetic, easygoing, smart, and a bit stubborn.

 Are These Dogs Good for Families? 🏡